Alabarse/Tomomi/README.md

 This happens when the linux kernel was updated.
 The only solution is to reinstall the driver again.
 This is not needed for the Arch installation of the RTL8812au driver!

 ## Contribute :pencil2:
-if you want to contribute to this repo then just send a pull request in the [testing](https://github.com/linuxerus/RTL-Driver-Installer/tree/testing) branch :)
+if you want to contribute to this repo then just send a pull request.